You may also like

 Protesters opposed these relations, chanting slogans against Saudi Arabia and the UAE as well as against what they considered to be the two countries’ rejection of the Arab Spring uprisings.

-UAE role in formation of Sudanese government
+UAE role in the formation of the Sudanese government

 Saudi Arabia and the UAE’s attempts to tame the military council have continued.
 According to The New York Times, representatives of five Sudanese opposition groups, including a number of armed factions, visited the UAE for talks about joining a military-led government.

-The newspaper said that Yasser Arman, deputy head of the Sudan People’s Liberation Movement, also travelled to the UAE to meet with officials there.
+The newspaper said that Yasser Arman, deputy head of the Sudan People’s Liberation Movement, also traveled to the UAE to meet with officials there.
 “We are not satisfied with the American role.
 They need to do more to engage with the people who made the revolution,” he was quoted as saying.

 Opposition forces make secret visits to Abu Dhabi